Cirrhosis

 What are the symptoms of cirrhosis?

-You may have no signs or symptoms of cirrhosis until your liver is badly damaged.
+You may have no symptoms in the earliest stage of cirrhosis.
+Symptoms of cirrhosis may not appear until the liver is badly damaged.

 Early symptoms of cirrhosis may include